josegcpa/josegcpa/README.md

 **Hi!
 I’m José Guilherme de Almeida, a post-doctoral researcher** with the [Computational Clinical Imaging Group](https://fchampalimaud.org/research/groups/papanikolaou) at the Champalimaud Foundation.
-I am interested in developing robust predictive methods for automatic diagnosis and prognosis of prostate cancer.
+I am interested in developing robust predictive methods for (semi-)automated diagnosis and prognosis from clinical images and data.

 **Previously**, I did my PhD with Moritz Gerstung and George S. Vassiliou at the EMBL-EBI and my MSc thesis with Irina Moreira at Universidade de Coimbra.